Foso/Showdown/README.md

 ## ✍️ Feedback

 Feel free to send feedback on [Twitter](https://twitter.com/jklingenberg_) or [file an issue](https://github.com/foso/Showdown/issues/new).
-Feature requests are always welcome.
+Feature requests and Pull Requests are always welcome.

 ## 📜 License